 How to find out whether a pension transfer is right for you?

-There are a number of points for consideration when seeking to transfer a UK pension.
+There are several points for consideration when seeking to transfer a UK pension.

-- In the first instance it is important to find an adviser with both UK and international experience.
-A lot of UK-only advisers choose not to work in the international pension transfer market, realising that they do not possess the level of local expertise required to provide holistic advice.
+- In the first instance, it is essential to find an adviser with both UK and international experience.
+A lot of UK-only advisers choose not to work in the global pension transfer market, realising that they do not possess the level of local expertise required to provide holistic advice.
 An international adviser with a presence in France will be able to look at your overall situation and advise you accordingly.

 - You will need to obtain valuations from your providers.
 This is the most obvious starting point and forms the basis of discussion and ultimate decision making.

 Sometimes not transferring your pension may be the best way forward.
-As always, you should review your strategy on a regular basis.
+As always, you should review your strategy regularly.

 Feel free to contact us for advice via our online form, or by telephone on + 00 33 (0)1 39 70 98 54